evidentlyai/evidently/CONTRIBUTING.md

 yarn build
 ```

-Watched build (any changes to UI source files will be automatically recompiled):
+Watched build (any changes to the UI source files will be automatically recompiled):
 ```shell
 cd ui
 yarn